Displacements of automorphisms of free groups I: Displacement functions, minpoints and train tracks: Straight maps, gate structures, and optimal maps.

 \begin{rem} The stretching factor $\Lambda(X,Y)$ is defined on $\O(\Gamma)$ (or in the co-volume slice $\O_1(\Gamma)$) and not in $\p\O(\Gamma)$.
-However, we will mainly interested in computing factors of type $\Lambda(X,\phi X)$ (for $\phi\in\Out(\Gamma)$) and that factor is scale invariant. \end{rem}
+However, we will mainly interested in computing factors of type $\Lambda(X,\phi X)$ (for $[\phi]\in\Out(\Gamma)$) and that factor is scale invariant. \end{rem}

 \begin{defn}[Gate structures] Let $X$ be any graph.
+A {\em turn} is a pair of germs of edges incident to the same vertex.

-A {\em gate} structure on $X$ is an equivalence relation on germs of edges at vertices of $X$.
+A {\em gate} structure on $X$ is an equivalence relation on germs of edges, generated by (and in fact equal to) some collection of turns.
 Equivalence classes of germs are called {\em gates}.
-A {\em turn} is a pair of germs of edges incident to the same vertex.
 A turn is {\em illegal} if the two germs are in the same gate, it is {\em legal} otherwise.
 An immersed path in $X$ is legal if it has only legal turns.

+We can also consider gate structures on trees, where we require that the gate structures are equivariant, and hence descend to a gate structure on the quotient graph.

 If $X=(X_1,\dots,X_k)\in\O(\Gamma)$ we require the equivalence relation to be $H_i$-invariant on each $X_i$. \end{defn}

 Any straight map induces a gate structure as follows. \begin{defn}[Gate structure induced by $f$] Given $X,Y\in\O(\Gamma)$ and a straight map $f:X\to Y$, the gate structure induced by $f$, denoted by is defined by declaring equivalent two germs that have the same non-degenerate $f$-image. \end{defn}